KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-LICE by mykle1](https://github.com/mykle1/MMM-LICE)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-LICE.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-lichess-daily by tonymorris](https://github.com/tonymorris/MMM-lichess-daily)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Liquipedia-Dota2 by buxxi](https://github.com/buxxi/MMM-Liquipedia-Dota2)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'node-fetch' in file `fetch_logos.js`: Replace it with built-in fetch.
 5. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.